COWBOY

 TRAILS

-There are ten miles of hiking trails, including one to the top of a
+There are ten miles of hiking trails, including one to the top of a nearby mountain.

 Many hiking trails lead into Sequoia National Forest.